- Cancer > Breast Cancer

 For the past decade, Dr. Jeffrey's lab has performed molecular profiling of cancer cells with the goal of identifying tumor-specific therapies for the personalized treatment of cancer.

-She was a member of the collaborative Stanford/Norway team that pioneered the use of DNA microarrays to measure global gene expression in solid tumors, and was involved in the development of the currently accepted classification schema for breast cancer subtypes based on gene expression profiles- such as low and high proliferation luminal, ERBB2(HER2)-overexpressing, and basal-like breast cancers (which then focused attention on triple negative breast cancers).
-Her laboratory refined RNA amplification techniques and developed expertise in the transcriptional profiling of tiny quantities of tumor tissue and in RNA isolation from formalin-fixed paraffin-embedded samples.
+She was a key member of the collaborative Stanford/Norway team that pioneered the use of DNA microarrays to measure global gene expression in solid tumors and that developed the currently accepted classification schema of breast cancer molecular subtypes based on gene expression profiles: including low and high proliferation luminal, ERBB2(HER2)-overexpressing, and basal-like breast cancers (then, focusing attention on triple-negative breast cancers, TNBCs).
+Her lab then refined RNA amplification techniques and developed expertise in the transcriptional profiling of tiny quantities of tumor tissue or RNA isolated from formalin-fixed paraffin-embedded tumor samples.
+It also developed a bank of patient-derived TNBCs for preclinical drug testing.

 Factors Influencing Decision-Making About the Use of Chemoprevention in Women at Increased Risk for Breast Cancer